lusikem/local-ai/README.md

 # Local-AI.
 Offline Low-power AI for Everyone

-> Run AI models entirely on your own device, without cloud, subscriptions, or internet access.
+> Run light-weight AI models entirely on your own device, without cloud, subscriptions, or internet access.

 ## Overview

-**Local-AI** is an open-source project that empowers users to run powerful language models (LLMs) on their local devices — even with limited computing power.
-Whether you're working on a feature phone, an older CPU-based laptop, or deploying to rural areas with unreliable connectivity, Local-AI gives you full control over your data and models.
+**Local-AI** is an open-source project that empowers users to run light-weight language models (LLMs) on their local devices with limited computing power.
+Whether you're working with an older CPU-based laptop or deploying in remote or rural areas with unreliable connectivity, Local-AI gives you full control over your data and models.

 This project uses the following stack:

-- [Ollama](https://ollama.com) — to run and customize LLMs on macOS, Linux, and Windows
+[Ollama](https://ollama.com) — to run and customize LLMs on macOS, Linux, and Windows

-- [Open Web UI](https://github.com/open-webui/open-webui) — a browser-based chat interface, offline and open-source
+[Open Web UI](https://github.com/open-webui/open-webui) — a browser-based chat interface, offline and open-source

-- [Docker](https://www.docker.com) — for simple and reproducible deployments
+[Docker](https://www.docker.com) — for simple and reproducible deployments

 ---

 ## Features

-- ✅ **Run Offline** — Works without internet access or cloud services
+ **Run Offline** — Works without internet access or cloud services

-- 🔐 **100% Private** — Keeps all data on your device
+ **100% Private** — Keeps all data on your device

-- 🧩 **Customizable** — Fine-tune and personalize your own AI models
+ **Customizable** — Fine-tune and personalize your own AI models

-- 💸 **Free and Open Source** — No subscriptions or vendor lock-in
+ **Free and Open Source** — No subscriptions or vendor lock-in

-- 💻 **Low Resource Compatible** — Works on CPUs, no GPU required
+ **Low Resource Compatible** — Works on CPUs, no GPU required

 ---